 Healthy Baby Network is changing the future one baby at a time.
-We believe that every mother, pregnancy and birth are important.
+We believe that every parent, pregnancy, and birth are important.
 That’s why we provide resources, care, and support for families through the following programs:

 Resources, Care, and Support

 Caring about your baby’s health doesn’t end at birth.
-That’s why we offer case management, through our Baby Love and Healthy Start programs, to support mothers throughout their pregnancy and beyond.
+That’s why we offer case management, through our Baby Love program, to support parents throughout their pregnancy and beyond.